-The Gold Coast punches well above its weight when it comes to dishing up top-tier accommodation, but don’t just take our word for it—it’s time you spent a weekend in our pocket of paradise.
-Whether you’re here for a vacay or just a relaxing staycay you’ll need a place to rest your head.
+The Gold Coast punches well above its weight when it comes to dishing up top-tier places to stay.
+But don’t just take my word for it—it’s time you spent a weekend in some of the best accommodation Gold Coast swings open its door to.
+Whether you’re here for a vacay or just a relaxing staycay, you’ll need a place to rest your head.

-The Urban List team has done the hard work and slept around, so we guarantee the best Gold Coast/Yugambeh language region accommodation will have you whipping out your credit card ASAP and stocking up on the essentials.
-And by essentials, we mean wine, lots of wine.
-Here's just a snapshot of 14 of the Gold Coast's best accommodation in 2024—check out the full accommodation lists below.
+The Urban List team and I have done the hard work and slept around, to guarantee the best Gold Coast/Kombumerri accommodation that'll have you whipping out your credit card ASAP and stocking up on the essentials.
+And by essentials, I mean wine, lots of wine.
+Here's just a snapshot of 12 of the Gold Coast's best accommodation in 2025—check out the full accommodation lists below.

 Best Hotels & Motels On The Gold Coast